Requesting approval for summer courses in Chemistry

 (i) ascertain that they offer summer courses in chemistry

-(ii) make sure that these courses can be used toward an ACS-approved major (by students at that college or university) in Chemistry or Biochemistry.
+(ii) If you wish to use the transfer credits toward a Chemistry major or minor, or toward a Biochemistry Concentration, make sure that the course you want to take can be used toward an ACS-approved major (by students at that college or university) in Chemistry or Biochemistry.
 Some larger institutions offer multiple "tracks" of introductory chemistry, and some of these courses may not satisfy Chemistry major requirements.

-(iii) if you want Haverford credit for General Chemistry or Organic Chemistry, you must take the labs associated with these courses (see Guidelines for approval section below).
-Usually the labs are offered during the same weeks as the lecture courses, but at some institutions you must enroll for lecture and lab as separate courses.
+(iii) if you want Haverford credit for General Chemistry or Organic Chemistry, you must take the labs associated with these courses.
+We generally expect at least 42 hours of lectures and other in-class work, and at least 33 hours of laboratory work.
+Usually the labs are offered during the same weeks as the lecture courses, but at some institutions you must enroll for lecture and lab as separate courses, and must pass each portion with a grade of at least 2.0 to get one Haverford course credit.

-3. Obtain the form entitled "Application for Summer School Credit - USA Only" from the Registrar's Office (or from their web site).
+3. Obtain the form entitled "Application for Summer School Credit - US or Abroad" from the Registrar's Office (or from their web site).
 Write your name, email address, and class year on the form.
 Also fill in the appropriate information under "Chosen School", "Dept", "Number", "Course Title", and "Distribution".
 Do not write in the columns with headings "Credit" and "Hav'd Dept Chair Approval".

 4. Submit the partially filled approval form and the course descriptions via campus mail to the chair of the Chemistry Department (currently Prof. Terry Newirth), by April 25, at the latest.
 Earlier submissions are encouraged since approval is not automatic and you may not have time to find an alternative course if your first proposal is submitted at the last minute.